The healing benefits of castor oil packs

 - An old bath towel (large size) to hold the heat in.

 Instructions for making and using a castor oil pack

-- Soak your flannel with castor oil until it is completely saturated.
+- Soak your flannel square with castor oil until it is completely saturated.

-- Lay on your back with your feet slightly elevated (using a pillow under your knees and feet works well)
+- Lay on your back with your feet slightly elevated (using a pillow under your knees and feet)

-- Rub a few drops of the rosemary essential oil and castor oil over the liver area
+- Rub a few drops of the rosemary essential oil and then use castor oil to cover the liver area

 - Place the soaked flannel onto your abdomen.

-- Place a heating pad or hot water bottle over the wrap.
+- Place a heating pad or hot water bottle over the flannel.